- Forms

 If your case is the latter, chances are that your users will spend the least amount of money they can get away with – at least to start with.

 Most subscription services at ASPs have free plans.
 Can you give something away, which gets people interested or even addicted, so they come back and possibly pay for more?
-Or in more humane terms: offer a way for people to play around with your product or even use in order to let them decide if the full fledged product is worth buying.
+In more humane terms: offer a way for people to play around with your product or use it in order for them to decide if the full fledged product is worth buying.

 If you order your plans by the cheapest plan first, chances are that users will stop looking at the benefits of the more expensive plans as they’ve reached their preferred pricing level.